Natural treatments for athlete’s foot can kill the fungal infection fast and prevent it coming back.

 - Boil a litre / 4 cups or so of water

 - Pour into a foot bath or basin

-- Add a few teaspoons of any of the dried herbs above
+- Add a tablespoon of mixed herbs

-- Leave the herbs to infuse in the water
+- Leave herbs to infuse in water

 - Dry your feet well.